 Deferred compensation plan assets: Assets held in the deferred compensation plans will be used to pay benefits under certain of the Company's non-qualified deferred compensation plans.
 The investments primarily consist of mutual funds which are publicly traded on stock exchanges and are valued using a market approach based on the quoted market prices.
-During the three months ended December 31, 2019 and 2018, the Company recognized unrealized losses of \$3 million and \$9 million, respectively, in the consolidated statements of income on these investments that were still held as of December 31, 2019 and 2018, where they offset unrealized gains and losses on the related deferred compensation plan liability.
+Unrealized gains (losses) on the deferred compensation plan assets are recognized in the consolidated statements of income where they offset unrealized gains and losses on the related deferred compensation plan liability.

-Investments in marketable common stock and exchange traded funds: Investments in marketable common stock and exchange traded funds are valued using a market approach based on the quoted market prices, where available, or broker/dealer quotes of identical or comparable instruments.
-During the three months ended December 31, 2019, the Company recognized unrealized gains of \$10 million in the consolidated statements of income on these investments that were still held as of December 31, 2019, all of which related to restricted investments.
-During the three months ended December 31, 2018, the Company recognized unrealized losses of \$22 million in the consolidated statements of income on these investments that were still held as of December 31, 2018, of which \$21 million related to restricted investments.
+Investments in exchange traded funds: Investments in exchange traded funds are valued using a market approach based on the quoted market prices, where available, or broker/dealer quotes of identical or comparable instruments.
 Refer to Note 21, "Commitments and Contingencies," of the notes to consolidated financial statements for further information.